When to use this guidance

 - court sits again to consider the application.

-There are 2 occasions where a care or protection family group conference will be held as part of subsequent tamariki matters:
+There are 2 occasions where a care or protection family group conference will be held as part of subsequent child matters:

-- when the court has received an application for a care or protection order and is considering making a care or protection order on the ground contained in section 14(1)(ba)
+- when the court has received an application for a care or protection order and is considering making a care or protection order on the ground contained in section 14(1)(c)

 - when the court declines to confirm an application for confirmation, gives written reasons for the decision, and treats it as an application for a care or protection order.